FleekHQ/fleek-blog/content/posts/space-sdk-release.md

 ---
 template: post
 draft: false
-title: 'Introducing the Space SDK: Build Your Web & Mobile App on the Open Web'
+title: "Introducing the Space SDK: Build Your Web & Mobile App on the Open Web"
 slug: introducing-space-sdk-release
 date: 2021-02-03T03:00:00Z
 socialImage: https://fleek-team-bucket.storage.fleek.co/Blog Inline/SpaceSDK.png
 canonical: https://blog.space.storage/posts/introducing-space-sdk-release
+description:
-description: The Space SDK is a complimentary framework that enables the use of features enabled by IPFS, Textile, Ethereum, GunDB, and other Open Web protocols via the Space API.
+  The Space SDK is a complimentary framework that enables the use of features enabled by IPFS, Textile, Ethereum, GunDB, and other Open Web protocols via the Space API.
 category: Release
 tags:
   - Textile
   - IPFS
   - GunDB
   - Space
 ---

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/SpaceSDK.png)

 The team’s thrilled to showcase our latest open source endeavor… A new library for developing decentralized applications on web and mobile: **the Space SDK!**